Smartphone & Device Policy

 Each of the above actions constitutes a misuse of a technological device at school.
 This list is not exhaustive.

-6. Sanctions for Pupil Misuse of Smartphones, Smartwatches & Tablet Devices at School
+Sanctions for Pupil Misuse of Smartphones & Devices at School

-Where a pupil is found to have misused a technological device (see Point 4 above) at school or while engaged in a school-related activity off campus, the device will be confiscated by the class teacher or designated teacher.
+Where a pupil is found to have misused a technological device (see Point 4 3 above) at school or while engaged in a school-related activity off campus, the device will be confiscated by the class teacher or designated teacher.
 Where the misuse is minor, e.g. not having the device switched off before entering the school grounds, the device will be returned to the pupil at the end of the school day.
-The parent/guardian will be informed in writing of the nature of the misuse, the sanction imposed and any future action that will be taken by Scoil Mhuire should a further misuse occur (Appendix 1).
+The parent/guardian will be informed of the nature of the misuse, the sanction imposed and any future action that will be taken by Scoil Mhuire should a further misuse occur (Appendix 2).
+Smartwatches will be confiscated and parents/guardians will be able to collect the device from the school office.
+Pupils are not permitted to wear smartwatches during school hours, on the school premises or on school tours/outings and/or any school related events.

 The following protocols apply to the use of personal mobile phones by staff members during school time and for school purposes: